kimsQ/rc/docs/getting-started/download.md

 group: getting-started
 ---

-**ratchet-plus v{{ site.current_version}}** is available for download in several ways, including some of your favorite package managers.
+**RC v{{ site.current_version}}** is available for download in several ways, including some of your favorite package managers.
 Choose from the options below to snag just what you need.

 <div class="row m-t-2">
   <div class="col-sm-6">